 Your employer makes contributions once a year at 1 January.

-We’ve assumed that you’re eligible for the government low income super tax offset if your income is below the relevant threshold, but note that other eligibility criteria apply.
+We've assumed that you're eligible for the government low income superannuation tax offset (LISTO) if your income is below the relevant threshold, but note that other eligibility criteria apply.

 If you make extra contributions, we've worked out whether before or after-tax contributions are better for you based on your income tax rates, contribution caps and whether you may qualify for government contributions.
 The best combination may change in the future depending on your situation, so you should review this at least annually.
 Your extra super contributions will increase in line with inflation.

 If you try to contribute more than the legislated contribution limits, the amount will be automatically reduced to fit within the limits.
 Any before-tax contributions exceeding the concessional contribution limit will be added to your after-tax contributions and we haven't allowed you to enter more after-tax contributions than the annual non-concessional contribution limit.
 If you're under 65 you may be able to bring forward after-tax contributions over three tax years.
 We assume that the caps will increase in future years in line with current super rules.

 If you make before-tax contributions using salary sacrifice we'll reduce your taxable income by the amount sacrificed.
 We've assumed that your employer keeps paying your SG contributions based on your income before the salary sacrifice amounts are taken out, but you should check this.

 To estimate your possible co-contribution, we assume your salary is your assessable income before any salary sacrifice contributions are made, and this includes reportable fringe benefits.
 Eligibility criteria apply.